julianriverajr/Homework1/README.md

-## Homework 01: Code Refactor
+# Homework 01: Code Refactor

-# What I Did
+## What I Did

 In this homework assignment, we were asked to refactor a couple files of code; that is, to make them look better without changing the function, and to make elements which do not function into functioning elements.

 This involved

-* renaming certain HTML elements from <divs> to more descriptive, semantic names
+* renaming certain HTML elements from &lt;divs&gt; to more descriptive, semantic names

 * consolidating or deleting unnecessary classes or IDs